 How Can You Tell If You Have an AC Refrigerant Leak?

 Increased energy expenditures are often indicative of a refrigerant leak in the air conditioner.
 This is also a frequent sign that your equipment is working harder to satisfy your cooling needs.
 The loss of refrigerant will not only force your AC to work harder, but it will also put pressure on the system, potentially reducing its lifetime.

 - Your Air Conditioner is Blowing Warm Air

 A refrigerant leak is frequently found in an air conditioner that blows warm air.
 If your air conditioner blows warm air out of its vents, it might be due to a refrigerant leak or a low refrigerant pressure.

 - Your Air Conditioner is Maker a Louder Sound Than Usual

 A noisy air conditioning system is another sign of a refrigerant leak.
 If your air conditioner produces gurgling noises or other sounds that are not normal, it might be due to malfunctioning equipment or a refrigerant leak.

 If you observe any sign of AC refrigerant leak with your unit, it is advisable to contact an HVAC specialist to get it fixed for you.
 An attempt to do it yourself can result in damage to other components.
-We are one of many reputable HVAC repair experts in Tampa, FL, so give us a call to get the job done the right way.
+3H AC is one of the more reputable HVAC repair experts in Tampa, so give us a call to get the job done the right way.